rymane/katacoda/python-project/step2.md

 Run the test:
 `pytest`{{execute}}

 Great!
-The test passed since 2 is at index 0 in the array.
+The test passed.
+If we make a test that is searching for a number not in the array, still asserting the result to be 0 it should fail.
+Try it:

+*Click copy to editor to create the file.*

 <pre class="file" data-filename="search/test_bs.py" data-target="append">